TU Dresden

 Fraunhofer Institute for Ceramic Technologies and Systems

-The Fraunhofer Institute for Ceramic Technologies and Systems IKTS conducts applied research on high-performance ceramics.
-As a research and technology service provider, the Fraunhofer IKTS develops advanced high-performance ceramic materials, industrial manufacturing processes as well as prototype components and systems in complete production lines up to the pilot-plant scale.
+The Fraunhofer IKTS conducts applied research on advanced high-performance ceramic materials, industrial manufacturing processes as well as prototype components and systems in complete production lines up to the pilot-plant scale.
 In addition, the research portfolio also includes materials diagnostics and testing.
-The test procedures in the fields of acoustics, electromagnetics, optics and microscopy contribute substantially to the quality assurance of products and plants.

 Tel.+49 (0) 351 2553 -700 Fax+49 (0) 351 2553 - 600 E-Mailinfo@ikts.fraunhofer.de Webwww.ikts.fraunhofer.de